jorgemachucav/explore-1/collections/pixel-art-tools/index.md

 ---

-display_name: Pixel Art Tools
+display_name: Pil Art Tool
 created_by: leereilly
-image: pixel-art-tool.png
+image: pixeart-tool.png
 ---
 Creating pixel art for fun or animated sprites for a game?
 The digital artist in you will love these apps and tools!